rodrigoreyes79/ttlogger/README.md

 3. Download or clone the repository.
 4. Go to the src folder and execute "nw ."
 5. Optional: Update CronJob configuration at the end of the src/js/app.js file.

+## Setup to run in OSX every hour
+1. Move nwjs.app to Applications folder.
+2. Open the terminal an run "crontab -e"
+2. Add this line in the editor
+*1 * * * * open -a /Applications/nwjs.app/Contents/MacOS/nwjs --args /Users/username/<path_to_ttlogger/src/*

+This will run ttloger the first minute of every hour.